-- Using the Google Doc, have students prepare a statement describing their assessment of the case, the decision options as they see them, and recommendations for a decision.
+- Using the Google Doc, have students prepare a statement describing their assessment of the case, the options they see, and recommendations for a decision.

 - After the allotted time, end the breakout room/group session and have students return to the main room.
 Send a chat to students to alert them to return to the main room.

 - Guide discussion of the cases with the entire class.
-If the case is a real-world example, students will want to know what happened.
-Share this with them after they have reported on it.
+Students will want to know what happened if the case is a real-world example.
+Please share this with them after they have reported on it.

-- If students prepared a written statement, have students share the Google Doc with you.
+- If students prepare a written statement, have them share the Google Doc with you.

 - Review the students’ statements on the case study.

-- Provide feedback/grade to group participants (Note: breakout groups participation is not recorded).
+- Provide feedback/grade to group participants (Note: breakout group participation is not recorded).